vmsmith/CookBook/fowl_pheasant_roast.md

 #### Brine

-1. bring the water, salt, bay leaves, juniper and sugar to a boil.
+1. Bring the water, salt, bay leaves, juniper and sugar to a boil.

 2. Cover and let cool to room temperature.

-3. When it cools, submerge the pheasant in the brine and keep it in the fridge for 4.
+3. When it cools, submerge the pheasant in the brine and keep it in the fridge for 4 hours.